 Chocoholics will love these Double Chocolate Mint Cookies!
 They're made with a chocolate cookie dough, filled with mint chocolate chunks and dark chocolate.

 We could all use a cookie right about now I think.
-So far 2020 seems like a never-ending cycle of bad news.
-So let’s all agree that stress baking is a great way to spread a little happiness when times are rough.
+Really, is there ever a bad time to have a cookie?
+So let's all agree that stress baking is a great way to spread a little happiness when times are rough.
 And these Double Chocolate Mint Cookies are sure to do just that.

 These cookies are just the right ratio - dense, chewy chocolate cookies with Andes pieces or creme de menthe baking bits, plus a little extra chopped dark chocolate thrown in for good measure.